We're hiring

 • Engaging tax-deferred pension programs at best buy prices requires approval from government agencies; thus, taxes are not prominently featured on them.

-How Can Employees Ensure Compliance With Taxation Policies Related to Perquisites?
+How Can Employees Ensure Compliance with Taxation Policies Related to Perquisites?

-What Are the Consequences of Not Reporting Perquisites Accurately for Taxation Purposes?
+What are the Consequences of Not Reporting Perquisites Accurately for Taxation Purposes?

 Not accurately reporting perks for assessment purposes may result in penalties, fines, and possible legal consequences.
 Therefore, employers and employees must follow taxation policies concerning perks to avoid any trouble.

-What is Perquisites in CTC?
+What are Perquisites in CTC?

 When your employer gives you extra benefits along with your basic salary, these are called perquisites for income tax.
 However, reimbursements from your employer are not included as perquisites.
 These benefits are part of your pay structure and are included in the total cost to the company (CTC).